kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 #### Initialize via Script

-To initialize a MongoDB database using a script (shell script, js script), set the `spec.init.scriptSource` section when creating a MongoDB object.
-It will execute files alphabetically with extensions `.sh` and `.js` that are found in the repository.
-ScriptSource must have following information:
+To initialize a MongoDB database using a script (shell script, js script), set the `spec.init.script` section when creating a MongoDB object.
+It will execute files alphabetically with extensions `.sh` and `.js` that are found in the repository. script must have following information:

 - [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes): Where your script is loaded from.